buildpacks/rfcs/text/0000-lifecycle-experimental-api-mode.md

 ### Unstable Features
 Similar to [RFC#91](https://github.com/buildpacks/rfcs/pull/91), instead of tying features to a specific release, features can be tied behind flags for testing.
 There's a potential this could be complicated to do if the features are coupled to other changes going on in the API/spec.
 The benefit is folks can try out individual features in a more explicit way.

+### Experimental Section in the API
+Instead of having Experimental APIs, parts of the API can be marked as "experimental".
+This will go out into an official API release, but using that part of the API will be experimental and suscetible to change in an upcoming release.
+This will require a bit more rigor, but will allow us to evolve the experimental sections overtime without as much pressure to "get it right" or "block a release".
+The downside is that the lifecycle will need to suppert these experimental features since they're part of the API.
+If the experimental API changes a lot, lifecycle will need to support these differences.

 # Prior Art
 [prior-art]: #prior-art